Monday, October 2, 1995

 “Wonderwall”

-Although it was the fourth single from the album, it gave the band it’s greatest exposure.
-It topped the Australian chars and was by far the band’s greatest success in the U.S., hitting the top 10 on the pop charts and #1 on the modern rock chart.
-It remains the band’s only top 40 U.S. hit and is one of two songs to rank in Dave’s Music Database’s top 1000 songs (the other is “Live Forever” from the band’s debut album).
+Although it was the fourth single from the album, it “was the track that put Oasis over the top around the world.”
+CM It topped the Australian charts and was by far the band’s greatest success in the U.S., hitting the top 10 on the pop charts and #1 on the modern rock chart.
+It remains the band’s only top 40 U.S. hit.

 “Don’t Look Back in Anger”